salman611/TicTacToe-Project1/README.md

 - As a user, I should be able to start a new tic tac toe game
 - As a user, I should be able to click on a square to add X first and then O, and so on
+- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
 - As a user, I should not be able to click the same square twice
 - As a user, I should be shown a message when I win, lose or tie
 - As a user, I should not be able to continue playing once I win, lose, or tie